top of page

 Et voila!

 Now, it is worth saying that Wallen is clearly a talented and prolific songwriter.
 I hope he continues to produce material at his current caliber.
 Each song on this album is a stand-alone delight.
-Some stand-out tracks that didn’t make it onto The Vibe’s Version are ‘You Proof,’ ‘180 (Lifestyle),’ ‘Had It,’ and ‘Everything I Love.’
+Some stand-out tracks that didn’t make it into this version are You Proof, 180 (Lifestyle), Had It, and Everything I Love.
 My gripe is with the album as a whole, which is rambling and lacks a unique and definitive identity.
 Again, I blame the current Internet environment.
-Quantity is not always the best, as I think “One Thing At A Time – The Vibe’s Version” proves.
+Quantity, even quality quantity, is not always the best, and sometimes decisive curation can produce a more grounded work.

 Comments